 Elephant Plush Toys

-Wild Republic makes a wonderful selection of stuffed animals.
-Here are a few of their elephants, which are, from left, Woolly Mammoth Cuddlekins Elephant, Elephant Snuggle Buddy, mini Snuggle Buddy elephant, Tiny Grey Elephant and Itsy Bitsy Elephant stuffed animal.
+Here are some of the plush toy elephants you can find at our sponsor's website.
+Some of their elephants include Woolly Mammoth Cuddlekins Elephant, Elephant Snuggle Buddy, mini Snuggle Buddy elephant, Tiny Grey Elephant and Itsy Bitsy Elephant stuffed animal.
+Other elephant goodies include an Elephant Backpack, Elephant Key Clip, Elephant bookmarks, and more.

 Elephants are the largest and most powerful land animals alive in the world today.
 They inhabit the tropical jungles and grassy plains of Asia and Africa and are mighty enough to be safe from attack by any other living wild creature.